 Symptoms usually start with numbness or tingling in the hands and feet, but can spread to other parts of your body.
 Other symptoms

 Treatment depends on the cause of the nerve damage and may begin with treating an underlying condition.
 Prescription medications and different therapies are also available.

 Symptoms develop gradually over the years.
 Problems with movement are usually the first symptoms.
 Other Parkinson’s disease symptoms include:

 - slow movement (bradykinesia)

 - voice changes

 Myasthenia gravis (MG) is a neuromuscular disorder that causes weakness in your voluntary skeletal muscles.
-It can affect people of any age, but is more common in women under the age of 40 and men older than 60.
+It can affect people of any age but is

 - muscle weakness in the arms, hands, legs, or feet